Colonia Dignidad: Life under Schäfer’s leadership

 Before coming to Chile, Schäfer had attempted to start an orphanage in Germany, but two mothers living there accused him of molesting their children, so to escape judicial consequences, he fled to Chile.
 Schäfer arrived in Chile in 1961 with around 70 followers, and a number of kidnapped children.
 The colony continued to 'import' children from Germany and the surrounding areas until the end of Schäfer's leadership.
-Colonia Dignidad grew to have about 350 people, around 100 of whom were children.
-Those on the side of the colony said that it was a harmless organization, but, those against it recounted it as tyrannical in structure, and highly restrictive in terms of interaction between genders and in expression of sexuality, with a reportedly aging population.
+Colonia Dignidad grew to have about 350 people, including around 100 children.
+Those on the side of the colony said that it was a harmless organization, but those against it described it as tyrannical in structure and highly restrictive in terms of interaction between genders and in expression of sexuality, with a reportedly aging population.
 The perimeter of the colony was made up of barbed wire, searchlights, and a watchtower.
 Today the colony is not as isolated as it was under Schäfer's leadership; Schäfer made great efforts to keep the colony as isolated as he could.
 The road to the colony cut through farmland and forest, and brought the traveler to a large barbed-wire fence that was generally heavily protected.
 Inside, however, the colony seemed fairly normal, though a bit old-fashioned:The village had modern apartment complexes, two schools, a chapel, several meetinghouses, and a bakery that produced fresh cakes, breads, and cheeses.
 There were numerous animal stables, two landing strips, at least one airplane, a hydroelectric power station, and mills and factories of various kinds, including a highly profitable gravel mill that supplied raw materials for numerous road-building projects throughout Chile.
 On the north side of the village was a hospital, where the Germans provided free care to thousands of patients in one of the country's poorest areas.Schäfer, despite living in Chile for most of his adult life, spoke little Spanish, as only German was spoken inside the colony.
 He was described as having a very serious demeanor, and rarely smiled, but was considered to be quite charismatic nonetheless.
 He made great efforts to illustrate Colonia Dignidad as a utopian paradise, seemingly frozen in a time before World War II.
 In reality, Schäfer ran a fear-based colony where members were barred from interacting with the world outside the community, and a few were armed to protect the community against possible outside attacks.
 The inhabitants lived under an abnormal authoritarian system, where in addition to minimal contact with the outside, Schäfer ordered the division of families (children did not talk to their parents, or did not know their siblings).
 It prohibited all kinds of relations, sentimental or conjugal, among adult women and men, and segregated the living quarters by sex.
 Schäfer sexually abused children and some were tortured, as is clear from the statements of the German Dr. Gisela Seewald, who admitted the use of electroshock therapy and sedatives that her boss had claimed were placebos.
-Members were often encouraged to confess to him both their own sins, and the sins of others that they had witnessed.
+Members were often encouraged to confess to Schäfer both their own sins and the sins of others that they had witnessed.
 Supposed sinners were often publicly outed and shamed during gathering times and meals.
-Women were thought to be inherently sinful, plagued by sexuality, thus the justification behind separating the men from the women.
+Women were thought to be inherently sinful, plagued by sexuality, which was the justification behind separating the men from the women.